Starflight: The Plane That Couldn't Land: Plot

+Cody restores power for the media, electrifying a cable in the section damaged by rocket debris.
+In the cargo hold, crates with Parisi's gold were damaged during the rocket climb, also hitting a seal; now bricks of gold are escaping from the plane and can be seen by passengers.
+Parisi wants to escape the plane, but his wife tells the captain what she now knows.

-Columbia and six astronauts arrive with the tunnel, intending to rescue 20 passengers.
-Five passengers, including Hal, are successfully brought through.
-The next five people, including Freddie Barrett, are lost when the flexible tunnel swings too close to the sparking electric line on the damaged underside of the airliner and ignites.
+Columbia and six astronauts arrive with the tunnel, intending to rescue twenty passengers.
+Five passengers, including Hal Parisi, are successfully brought through.
+The next five, including Freddie Barrett, are lost when the flexible tunnel swings too close to the sparking electric line and ignites.
 Forty-seven passengers remain aboard.
 Josh is frustrated but an exchange with his wife Nancy reminds him of a fuel tank built by Culver Aviation that can be repurposed to carry people.
+When Columbia's crew and the five passengers disembark, Parisi is arrested.

-Columbia with the container and takes 38 more passengers, leaving only nine aboard.
+Q.T.
+Thornwell tries to stop Josh's plan to use Culver's tank; he is bitter about industrial espionage by Culver against Thornwell's shuttle-handling investment, but Q.T.'s son stands up to dad and promises the tank will be acquired from Culver.
+Columbia launches again with the container and takes on 38 more passengers, leaving only nine aboard.

-Cody sends electrical engineer Joe Pedowski on EVA to repair the damaged conduit.
-Josh suggests Starflight follow a shuttle on re-entry, believing the shuttle's heat shield would offer protection.
-Columbia cannot make a launch in time, but another shuttle, XU-5, in orbit on a military mission, arrives to assist just as Starflight is to hit the atmosphere.
-The two craft ride in together, and once into the atmosphere, XU-5 veers off, while Cody manages to land Starflight after a harrowing steep descent through the upper atmosphere.
+Cody sends Joe Pedowski on an EVA, in a spacesuit left aboard by Columbia, to repair the damaged wiring.
+By this time, Josh suggests to NASA that Starflight follow a shuttle on re-entry, believing the shuttle's heat shield would offer protection.
+Columbia cannot launch in time, but another shuttle, XU-5, in orbit on a military mission, arrives to assist just as Starflight is to hit the upper atmosphere.
+The two craft ride in together, only Starflight's wingtips being exposed, and XU-5 veers off once the worst has passed.
+This leaves Cody to fly Starflight, with minor structural damage, through a harrowing steep descent of 60-plus miles that finally ends in a successful landing.